 If you're serving them as a dinner, pair them with a simple side salad with a Zesty Apple Cider Vinaigrette or a Hearts Of Palm Salad.

-You can serve them on top of zucchini noodles, rice, or spaghetti squash or on top of cooked cauliflower rice or with a Cauliflower Tabbouleh.
+You can serve them on top of zucchini noodles, rice, spaghetti squash or on top of cooked cauliflower rice.

 Pork rinds will give a savory taste and a bit of crunch to the keto meatballs.
 However, almond flour is a great alternative.
 Know that almond flour may change the texture and be sure to use one that has finely ground bleached almonds to avoid a noticeable texture issue.